trainer400/schedsim/docs/README.md

 ## Support file

-For use well the GUI we have develop many support file.
+To wrap a GUI around the Schedsim simulator, different modules have been implemented.

 ### SchedulerController